buckferbwild/ModernWordPressWebsite/README.md

 <p align="center"><img src="https://www.lucasbustamante.com.br/wp-content/uploads/2018/10/mww-logo.svg"></p>

+## Before we begin

+This is an extremely experimental project.
+Play with it, understand it's concepts, but take care using it in production.
+I'm not sure how it will play out with all the plugins out there.
+The idea is to bring an MVC experience to WordPress, similar to Laravel, and also allow for fast API responses with small WordPress overhead.
+This is recommended for experienced developers to play around.

 ## About Modern WordPress Website

 Modern WordPress Website (MWW) is a modern way of building WordPress websites.<br/>